putz612/DC612Nov2018/PITCHME.md

 @snap[west list-content-verbose span-100]
 <br>
 @ul[list-bullets-circles]
+- Maintaining this will only lead to tears
 - There are much easier ways to run a minecraft server
 - Kubernetes is not one of them
 - There are really cheap public services are out there for dollars a month